alesinicio/shrtnr/README.md

 The idea is to get long and complex URLs and turn them into small addresses that can be easily distributed.
 For example, you can turn `http://www.complexdomain.com/waaaaytoolongurltoremember` into something like `http://yourdomain.com/simple`.

 <h2>Shortened links types</h2>
-Shrtnr allows you to use automatically generated sequential URL for each link that is shortened or to create your own customized links.
+Shrtnr allows you to use automatically generated sequential/random URL for each link that is shortened or to create your own customized links.

 <h2>No interface</h2>
 Shrtnr does not have any graphical interface.
 It uses simples API calls to insert, remove and access links.